microsoft/terminal/doc/specs/#4191 - Formatted Copy/spec.md

 ### Settings option 1 - global setting

-We could have a global setting that adds the formatting when the user copies.
-When set, this would change the right click behavior.
+We could have a global setting that when enabled, would copy formatting to the clipboard on all copy operations.

 ### Settings option 2 - key binding argument